Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-0-8-0.md

 ### New features
 * An error handling pass has been made and `Error.StatusCode` have been added to indicate more specific errors.
-* `Error.DisconnectReason` has been added, so when NetworkDriver.PopEvent returns a `NetworkEvent.Type.Disconnect` the reader returned contains 1 byte of data indicating the reason.
+* `Error.DisconnectReason` has been added, so when NetworkDriver.PopEvent returns a `NetworkEvent.Type.Disconnect` the reader returned has 1 byte of data indicating the reason.

 ### Changes
 * The function signature for NetworkDriver.BeginSend has changed.
 It now returns an `int` value indicating if the function succeeded or not and the DataStreamWriter now instead is returned as a `out` parameter.